 1) Medicaid Pending Approach

-This is a good approach for most families as it requires no output of cash or nor is the family always required to guarantee payment to the nursing home should their loved one be rejected by Medicaid.
+This is a good approach for most families as it requires no output of cash nor is the family always required to guarantee payment to the nursing home should their loved one be rejected by Medicaid.
 However, only a relatively small percentage of families can make the Medicaid Pending approach work.
-Recall that most nursing homes will not accept a resident unless they have a way to pay for their care and in most states, Medicaid will not accept the applicant until they have been admitted into a nursing home.
-Nursing homes that accept Medicaid pending residents are the exception to this rule.
-“Medicaid pending” means that applicant has applied for Medicaid or is in the process of doing so and waiting for a response from their state’s Medicaid office (which can take up to 90 days).
-To take this path, one simply has to find a nursing home in their preferred area that accepts Medicaid pending clients, move in, apply for Medicaid and the nursing home defers payment until the point where the applicant / resident gets approved for Medicaid and Medicaid makes payment.
+Recall that most nursing homes will not accept a resident unless they have a way to pay for their care, and in most states, Medicaid will not accept the applicant until they have been admitted into a nursing home.
+Nursing homes that accept Medicaid Pending residents are the exception to this rule.
+“Medicaid Pending” means that an applicant has applied for Medicaid and waiting for a response from their state’s Medicaid office (which can take up to 90 days).
+To take this path, one has to find a nursing home in their preferred area that accepts Medicaid Pending clients, move in, apply for Medicaid, and the nursing home defers payment until the applicant / resident gets approved for Medicaid and Medicaid makes payment.
 Learn more about Medicaid Pending.

 Step 1 – Create a list of nursing homes in your area that accept Medicaid.
 One can do so here.

 Step 4 – Apply for Medicaid, but only if the family is certain the applicant will be approved.
-Do the research, take a Medicaid-eligibility pre-screen and then apply.
+Do the research, take a Medicaid-Eligibility Pre-Screen, and then apply.
 If the applicant is denied Medicaid coverage, it is very likely they will be immediately evicted from the nursing home.
 However, if an appeal is filed, the individual cannot be evicted while the appeal is pending.
-If the family is not certain their loved one is eligible, contact a Medicaid planning professional.
+If the family is not certain their loved one is eligible, contact a Medicaid Planning Professional.

 There are three significant drawbacks to this approach.
-First, nursing homes that accept Medicaid pending residents without a guarantor of payment are few and far between.
-Second, the care quality ratings for these nursing homes tends to be lower.
-That is not to say all nursing homes that accept Medicaid pending residents provide less than average care, but their ratings on the whole are lower.
+First, nursing homes that accept Medicaid Pending residents without a guarantor of payment are few and far between.
+Second, the care quality ratings for these nursing homes tend to be lower.
+That is not to say all nursing homes that accept Medicaid Pending residents provide less than average care, but their ratings on the whole are lower.
 Third, should an applicant be rejected by Medicaid, the resident will almost certainly be immediately evicted from the nursing home unless the family begins paying out-of-pocket or an appeal is filed.

 2) Medicare Approach

-Should the applicant not be approved during the 100-day window, the nursing home may evict the applicant.
-100 days is a very short window in which to determine if someone is Medicaid eligible, prepare the application and all the accompanying paperwork and receive approval.
-Working with a Medicaid planner may speed up this process, but most Medicaid planners require payment out-of-pocket.
+While a nursing home cannot evict an applicant while a Medicaid application is pending, 100 days may be a short window in which to prepare the application and all the accompanying paperwork / documentation.
+Working with a Medicaid Planner may speed up this process, but most Medicaid Planners require payment out-of-pocket.
 Another major drawback is that the nursing home may try to make the candidate or their family members financially responsible for payment should the candidate be denied Medicaid approval.
 Medicaid denial is a very real possibility even for people who believe they are eligible, and families could be burdened with many thousand dollars of nursing home expenses.

 3) Private Pay During Spend Down Approach

-There are several things of which to be aware when taking this approach.
+There are things of which to be aware when taking this approach.
 First, you must select a nursing home that accepts Medicaid payments so that when the resident switches from private pay to Medicaid, they are not required to find a new nursing home.
 Second, the resident or their family needs to carefully time the Medicaid application process.
-Too early and they will be rejected for having too much money, too late and they might run out of money before they become enrolled in Medicaid.
-Fortunately, many states facilitate this timing by allowing for a conditional acceptance into Medicaid with a structured spend-down of assets.
+If they apply too early, they will be rejected for having too much money.

 4) Family Private Pay During Spend Down Approach

 This approach is similar to #3 and is typically used when #1, #2 and #3 are not available options.
 Because it can often be difficult for a person to find a nursing home that accepts Medicaid and to time one’s entrance with Medicaid approval, families sometimes spend their own money to pay for their loved one’s nursing home care while they are applying and waiting for acceptance into the Medicaid program.
 “Private pay” or spending out of pocket makes entrance into the nursing home much easier.
-Many nursing homes will refund what the family has spent on nursing home care when the applicant is approved for Medicaid.
-Medicaid can be approved retroactively for up to three months prior to the date of admission into the nursing home.
+Some nursing homes will refund what the family has spent on nursing home care when the applicant is approved for Medicaid.
+Medicaid can be approved retroactively for up to three months prior to the date of Nursing Home Medicaid application.
 In these cases, Medicaid pays the nursing home for the beneficiary’s care and the nursing home refunds to the family what they have spent.

 There are three important keys to making this approach work.
 First is to find a nursing home that accepts both private pay and Medicaid as payers.
-By doing so, this will prevent the loved one from having to switch nursing homes when they become Medicaid eligible.
+This will prevent the loved one from having to switch nursing homes when they become Medicaid-eligible.
 Second, the family must communicate with the nursing home in advance of move-in that the resident is applying for Medicaid and that they expect the nursing home to refund their payments when Medicaid funding kicks in.
 The family must get this agreement in writing from the nursing home.
-Third, the Medicaid application must be made for retroactive Medicaid.
+Third, the Medicaid application must be made for Retroactive Medicaid.
 In some states, retroactive Medicaid may be automatic, but in other states one must specifically request this option.

 Regardless of the approach on which a family decides, there are certain steps they should take as soon as possible.

-1) Determine if the individual entering a nursing home is Medicaid eligibility.
+1) Determine if the individual entering a nursing home is Medicaid eligible.
 Start here.